ciscoheat/dataclass/README.md

 }
 ```

 These class-level conversion methods only works with the supported types, currently `String, Int, Float, Date` and `Bool`.
-Other types, or extra fields on the input will be ignored.
+Other types, or extra fields on the input will be ignored for type-safety reasons.
 If you have other fields you can set them up later in the normal way:

 ```haxe
 var input = haxe.Json.parse('{"first":123, "second":"2015-01-01", "third":"", "other":[1,2,3]}');